robinmordasiewicz/multi-environment-controller/README.md

 A Github access token will be used by a workflow in this environment, to create deployment secrets in an environment in the project gtihub repo.

-1. Create an access token from your github account.
+1. Create an access token from a Github account.